pravinbhat/dse-zdm-test/README.md

 ---
 ---

-This repository was forked from Yabin Meng's excellent repository  [here](https://github.com/yabinmeng/terradse).
-The original version contains a much more comprehensive automation suite to provision, install and configure a multi-DC DSE cluster monitored by OpsCenter (which stores its monitoring data into a dedicated metrics cluster).
-I highly recommend to use Yabin's repo for general DSE installations that follow the recommended configuration and deployment guidelines.

-The automation in this repository has been simplified to provision a simple, single-DC DSE cluster without OpsCenter.
-This is useful for testing purposes, when a full installation would not be necessary and reducing the installation footprint is preferable.
+This repository was forked from Alice's excellent repository  [here](https://github.com/alicel/terradse).
+That repo provisions a simple, single-DC DSE Core cluster (without OpsCenter).
+This repo is a customization to support ZDM Testing and includes an additional ZDM Proxy cluster as well as an additional DSE Analytics cluster.

 The scripts in this repository have 3 major parts:
-1. Terraform scripts to launch the required AWS resources (EC2 instances, security groups, etc.) based on the target DSE cluster topology.
+1. Terraform scripts to launch the required AWS resources (EC2 instances, security groups, etc.) based on the target DSE (Core & Analytics) + ZDM Proxy cluster topology.
-2. Ansible playbooks to install and configure DSE on the provisioned AWS EC2 instances.
+2. Ansible playbooks to install and configure DSE (Core & Analytics) + ZDM Proxy provisioned AWS EC2 instances.
 3. Linux bash scripts to
    1. generate the ansible host inventory file (required by the ansible playbooks) from the terraform state output
    2. launch the terraform scripts and ansible playbooks